ARMAr-LASSO: Mitigating the Impact of Predictor Serial Correlation on the LASSO: Introduction

 The remainder of the article is organized as follows.
-Section~2 introduces the problem setup and our results concerning the link between serial correlations and spurious correlations.
-Section~3 introduces the ARMAr-LASSO and explores its theoretical properties.
-Section 4 presents simulations and real data analyses to evaluate the performance of our proposed methodology.
-Section 5 provides some final remarks.
+Section~\ref{sec:ProbSet} introduces the problem setup and our results concerning the link between serial correlations and spurious correlations.
+Section~\ref{sec:method} introduces the ARMAr-LASSO and explores its theoretical properties.
+Section~\ref{sec:Exp} presents simulations and real data analyses to evaluate the proposed methodology.
+Section~\ref{ConcRem} provides some final remarks.
+Appendix~\ref{sec:Appendix} and~\ref{UppMinPsy} contain the proofs of theoretical results and technical details.
+The Supplement encompasses additional studies and simulations excluded from the main manuscript.

 We summarize here some notation that will be used throughout.
 Bold letters denote vectors, for example $\mathbf{a}=(a_1,\dots,a_p)'$.
 Supp$(\mathbf{a})$ denotes the support of a vector, that is, $\{i\in\{1,\dots,p\}:a_i\neq0\}$, and $|\text{Supp}(\mathbf{a})|$ the support cardinality.
 The $\ell_q$ norm of a vector is $||\mathbf{a}||_q\coloneqq\left(\sum_{j=1}^p|a_j|^q\right)^{1/q}$ for $0<q<\infty$, with $||\mathbf{a}||_q^k\coloneqq\left(\sum_{j=1}^p|a_j|^q\right)^{k/q}$, and with the usual extension $||\mathbf{a}||_0\coloneqq|\text{Supp}(\mathbf{a})|$.
 Bold capital letters denote matrices, for example $\mathbf{A}$, where $\left(\mathbf{A}\right)_{ij}=a_{ij}$ is the $i$-row $j$-column element.
-Furthermore, $\pmb{0}_{p}$ denotes a $p$-length vector of zeros, $\pmb{I}_{p}$ the $p\times p$ identity matrix, and $\text{Sign}(r)$ the sign of a real number $r$. $\left\lceil x\right\rfloor$ indicates that $x$ has been rounded to the nearest integer.
+Furthermore, $\pmb{0}_{p}$ denotes a $p$-length vector of zeros, $\pmb{I}_{p}$ the $p\times p$ identity matrix, and $\text{Sign}(r)$ the sign of a real number $r$. $\left\lfloor x\right\rceil$ indicates that $x$ has been rounded to the nearest integer.
 To simplify the presentation, we frequently use $C$ to indicate arbitrary positive finite constants.

 Code and replicability materials are at \zenodoLink